lrse/whycon/README.md

+# WhyCon
-## WhyCon - a precise, efficient and low-cost localization system
+## precise, efficient and low-cost localization

 ### What is WhyCon ?

 _WhyCon_ is a vision-based localization system that can be used with low-cost web cameras, and achieves millimiter precision with very high performance.